Koita in Papua New Guinea

 Prayer Points

-Pray for mature faith and effective discipleship among the Koita believers.
+Pray for strong Christian families, healthy churches, and enduring discipleship among the Koita.

 Text Source: Joshua Project